 Cabo Fish Taco, Charlotte

-North Carolina… or the California coast?
-You’ll get the best of both worlds when you sink your teeth into one of the Baja-style fish tacos at this joint, where the star of the show is the mango barbecue Mahi-Mahi taco topped with cilantro white sauce.
-To make your own taco de pescado, follow this simple recipe.
+North Carolina…or the California coast?
+You’ll get the best of both worlds when you sink your teeth into one of the Baja-style fish tacos at this joint, where the star of the show is the mango barbecue mahi-mahi taco topped with cilantro white sauce.
+Try making your own taco de pescado.

 Acapulco Mexican Fargo, Fargo